Theodor Otto Thieme

 Thieme was a teacher (oberlehrer).
 He specialised in the Coleoptera and Satyrinae of the neotropics.
 His work on Pronophilina is especially important.
 His collections are variously held by Museum für Naturkunde in Berlin, Zoologische Staatssammlung München and Muséum national d'histoire naturelle.

-Professor Dr. Otto Thieme first studied theology and classical philology at the universities of Jena and Leipzig.
+Thieme first studied theology and classical philology at the universities of Jena and Leipzig.
 He worked for some years at a German private school in Viborg then in Finland and later in the service of higher education in the city of Berlin.
 He collected insects in Italy, France and Switzerland, then travelled to South America on a two year expedition.